spotlightpa/poor-richard/content/news/2021-05-19-SPLBALLOTXX.md

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>

-HARRISBURG — Pennsylvania voters have approved two ballot questions that would curtail the governor’s emergency powers, a victory for Republican lawmakers in what is widely seen as a referendum on the Wolf administration’s response to the coronavirus pandemic.
+HARRISBURG — Pennsylvania voters have approved two ballot questions that would curtail the governor’s emergency powers, a victory for Republican lawmakers in what was widely seen as a referendum on the Wolf administration’s response to the coronavirus pandemic.

 Unofficial results show 54% of voters backed amending the state constitution to allow lawmakers to terminate a disaster declaration at any time.
 Currently, such a declaration can only be ended with the governor’s consent or with support from two-thirds of the General Assembly.

 Roughly the same percentage of voters also approved a proposal that limits a disaster declaration to 21 days, instead of 90, and transfers power to extend an emergency order from the governor to the legislature.
-The Associated Press called the results Wednesday morning with 73% of precincts reporting.
+The Associated Press projected Wednesday morning that voters had approved both measures, with 73% of the projected total votes counted.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

-Previously little noticed, Pennsylvania’s disaster declaration process has become a political flashpoint for legislative Republicans, who — with support from a few Democrats — championed the proposals as a check on an executive they repeatedly clashed with over the state’s approach to the pandemic.
+Previously little noticed, Pennsylvania’s disaster declaration process became a political flashpoint for Republicans, who — with support from a few Democrats — championed the proposals as a check on an executive they repeatedly clashed with over the state’s pandemic response.

-“A ‘yes’ vote does not take power away from the governor,” Senate Majority Leader Kim Ward (R., Westmoreland) said during an April news conference.
-“Rather it brings back the balance of power by giving the people a say in how to manage their communities during emergency situations.”
+“A ‘yes’ vote does not take power away from the governor,” Senate Majority Leader Kim Ward (R., Westmoreland) said in/ during an April.
+“Rather, it brings back the balance of power by giving the people a say in how to manage their communities during emergency situations.”

-Perhaps no decisions by the Wolf administration were as reviled among the GOP caucuses as the ones to temporarily close businesses deemed nonessential and stagger the economy’s reopening to slow the spread of COVID-19.
+Perhaps no decisions by the Wolf administration were as reviled in the GOP-controlled legislature as the ones to temporarily close businesses deemed nonessential and stagger the economy’s reopening to slow the spread of COVID-19.
 Preventing a similar situation in the future became a selling point as they urged voters to approve the amendments.

 “For more than 13 months during the COVID-19 pandemic, Gov. Wolf has exerted nearly unlimited power to suspend state statutes, spend money without the authorization of the legislature, and close schools and businesses as he saw fit,” Senate President Pro Tempore Jake Corman (R., Centre) told reporters last month.

-The Wolf administration has forcefully pushed back on the claim that it can only mandate business closures when a disaster declaration is in place, arguing that power resides with the state’s health secretary.
+The Wolf administration forcefully pushed back on the argument that it can only mandate business closures when a disaster declaration is in place, saying that power resides with the state’s health secretary.

-Rather, officials have argued, inserting the legislature into the disaster declaration process would take away flexibility when it’s most needed.
+Wolf administration argued that inserting lawmakers into the process would take away flexibility when it’s most needed.
 These emergency orders are <a href="https://www.pema.pa.gov/Governor-Proclamations/Pages/default.aspx#.VXC4XM9VhBc">traditionally issued</a> during weather-related events like floods or snowstorms so state officials may temporarily waive regulations, allow agencies to purchase supplies without going through the regular procurement process, and transfer money to cover relief expenses.

+“The impact of these amendments should not be viewed solely through the context of the COVID-19 pandemic, as they have far-reaching impacts for all future disasters regardless of cause,” Randy Padfield, director of the Pennsylvania Emergency Management Agency, said earlier this month.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/?teaser_text=If%20you%20learned%20something%20from%20this%20report%2C%20pay%20it%20forward%20and%20become%20a%20member%20of%20Spotlight%20PA%20so%20someone%20else%20can%20in%20the%20future."></div>

-“The impact of these amendments should not be viewed solely through the context of the COVID-19 pandemic, as they have far-reaching impacts for all future disasters regardless of cause,” Randy Padfield, director of the Pennsylvania Emergency Management Agency, said earlier this month.

-Voters on Tuesday also approved two additional ballot questions, unofficial results show: one that would amend the state constitution to enshrine anti-discrimination protections for individuals based on race and ethnicity, and a statewide referendum that would make fire companies with paid personnel eligible for an existing loan program for volunteer departments.
+Voters on Tuesday also approved two additional ballot questions, unofficial results showed: one that would amend the state constitution to enshrine anti-discrimination protections for individuals based on race and ethnicity, and a statewide referendum that would make fire companies with paid personnel eligible for an existing loan program for volunteer departments.

 The process to amend the Pennsylvania Constitution begins in the legislature, where lawmakers must approve identical proposals in two consecutive sessions.
 After that, the Department of State is directed to advertise the proposed amendments and write the language that appears on the ballot.